jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ---
 title: "GPT in 60 Lines of NumPy"
 date: 2023-01-30
-description: "Implementing a GPT model from scratch in NumPy"
+description: "Implementing a GPT model from scratch in NumPy."
 ---
 In this post, we'll implement a GPT from scratch in just 60 lines of [`numpy`](https://github.com/numpy/numpy).
 We'll then load the trained GPT-2 model weights released by OpenAI into our implementation and generate some text.[^disclaimer]